ministryofjustice/auth0-golang-kube-app/README.md

 # Auth0 - Go Token Web App

-This sample app has been modified to produce an `id_token` and `refresh_token` to  stdout in the console once you've authenticated through your web browser
+This sample app has been modified to produce an `id_token` and `refresh_token` to stdout and your web browser once you've authenticated with [Auth0](https://auth0.com/)

+My use case was for Kubernetes cluster auth, namely [Option 1](https://kubernetes.io/docs/admin/authentication/#using-kubectl) when configuring OpenID Connect for `kubectl`

 ### Prerequisites